weiserlab/ambuj/position.md

 ### P3: Enabling Low-power communication for Internet of Things

-One of the important challenge to  rapid growth in IoT device numbers is their energy consumption.
-Batteries are an important part of the IoT devices.
-Most IoT devices today require battery replacement several times during their lifetime.
-This can be challenging due to IoT devices being deployed at enormous scale, and they are often located in hard-to-reach places.
-Among the different tasks performed by IoT device, communication is the most power consuming task.
-Thus, energy-intensive wireless transceivers are one of the primary reason for the high power consumption of IoT devices.
+A key challenge to the rapid proliferation of IoT devices is their substantial energy consumption.
+As most IoT devices necessitate frequent battery replacements throughout their lifespan, it becomes problematic due to their large-scale deployment and often inaccessible locations.
+Among various tasks, communication proves to be the most energy-intensive, with wireless transceivers accounting for most power consumption.

-Using tunnel diode oscillators and backscatter mechanisms, we have developed very low-power transmitters for tackling the  challenge of energy expensive wireless transmission.
-In this project, we go beyond our previous efforts.
-To enhance the reliability of transmissions and receptions, we would look to use various spreading and coding mechanisms.
-Another pertinent issue we aim to address is the reception challenge.
-Low-power receivers today have limited capabilities, and they must catch up with the capabilities of low-power transmitters.
-In this project, we aim to go beyond current low-power receivers (envelope detectors).
-Eventually, our goal is to design transceivers that can transmit and receive hundreds of meters at a few hundred kilobits while consuming less than 100 microwatts.
-Comparing this to commercial transceivers, this would be atleast an order of magnitude improvement.
-With this project, IoT devices would be capable of lasting their entire lives without replacing batteries, or even operating without batteries from energy harvested from the environment.
+Addressing this, we've developed low-power transmitters utilizing tunnel diode oscillators and backscatter mechanisms, significantly reducing energy consumption.
+Now, our focus extends to bolstering transmission reliability with various spreading and coding mechanisms, and tackling the limitations of low-power receivers to match low-power transmitter capabilities.

+The ultimate goal is to design transceivers capable of transmitting and receiving data across hundreds of meters at a few hundred kilobits, consuming under 100 microwatts - a significant improvement compared to commercial transceivers.
+This advancement could enable IoT devices to operate throughout their lifespan without battery replacements, or even run on energy harvested from the environment.

 You may find the following of our previous work relevant: